ethereum-optimism/changelog/_posts/2022-02-15-mainnet-berlin-hardfork.md

           version: 0.5.11
 ---

 This release upgrades mainnet with the Berlin hardfork.
 The hardfork is set to activate at block `3950000`.
 Given current usage, this will be sometime next week.
-Please upgrade your node to `0.5.11` as soon as possible.
+Please upgrade your replicas to l2geth `0.5.11` as soon as possible.

 The upgrade process is the same as it was on Kovan, with slightly different parameters: